rugheid/Swift-MathEagle/README.md

 MathEagle is still in its initial development phase so the syntax still changes frequently.

 # Installation
-The fastest way to add MathEagle to your project is to download it as a zip file and drag all files in the MathEagle folder (except Info.plist and MathEagle.h) to your project.
+The fastest way to add MathEagle to your project is to download it as a zip file and drag all files in the MathEagle/Source folder to your project.
 Make sure to add them to your target.

 # Supported Xcode Versions
 Math Eagle is fully compatible with: